| # Symbol | Fund name | Price | 1Y TotalReturn | YTDTotal Return | 1MTotal Return | 6MTotal Return | YieldTTM | Frequency |

 A yield trap is a fund that looks attractive on paper because of its high distribution yield, but is actively destroying capital.
 The rule applied here:

-When both conditions are true, the ETF is flagged in the leaderboard and counted in the yield trap indicator.
-These are funds to avoid, not buy.
+When 1Y Total Return is negative, the ETF is flagged in the leaderboard and counted in the yield trap indicator.
+No matter how high the yield, if you lost money overall, the distribution did not compensate — these are funds to avoid.